patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/forms/design.md

 2. [Text field](/design-guidelines/usage-and-behavior/data-input) - provides an area for users to input free-form text.

 3. [Data input](/design-guidelines/usage-and-behavior/data-input) - provides a way for users to submit any information that is not free-form text.
-For example, you might use a check box to enable users to select from multiple predetermined values or a radio button to enable users to select one valued from a list of several values.
+For example, you might use a check box to enable users to select from multiple predetermined values or a radio button to enable users to select one value from a list of several values.
 Input components are designed for specific use cases.
 Learn more about data input variations in the [text and data input design guidelines](/design-guidelines/usage-and-behavior/data-input).

 4. [Help](#Provide-the-right-kind-of-help) - provides assistance in any area where the user might need additional information or context to provide the right input
     * Field level help - provides content in a popover.